microsoft/Kusto-Query-Language/doc/dynamic-to-json-function.md

 ## Returns

+Returns a canonical representation of the input as a value of type `string`, according to the following rules:

+* If the input is a scalar value of type other than `dynamic`, the output is the application of `tostring()` to that value.

+* If the input in an array of values, the output is composed of the characters `[`, `,`, and `]` interspersed with the canonical representation described here of each array element.

-Returns a string representation of the `dynamic` input.
-If the input is a property bag, the output string prints its content sorted by the keys, recursively.
+* If the input is a property bag, the output is composed of the characters `{`, `,`, and `}` interspersed with the colon (`:`)-delimited name/value pairs of the properties.
+The pairs are sorted by the names, and the values are in the canonical representation described here of each array element.

 ## Examples